lokiinderr/ping-ezzy-MERN-Messaging-App/README.md

 # Ping-Ezzy MERN Chat App #
-A completely working and responsive chat application based on MERN stack.
+A completely working and responsive chat application based on MERN stack and socket.io for realtime communication.

 # Demonstration #
 https://youtu.be/2lqAq4Hh7u0